Servings: 6 Total time: 1 hour 45 minutes Difficulty: Intermediate

 6. Finishing: Once the Pan de Muerto is cooked and slightly cooled, brush it with a little melted butter and sprinkle with sugar to obtain a nice sweet crust.

-Keywords: Gluten-free Pan de muerto recipe, traditional gluten-free bread recipe, gluten-free Mexican bread recipe
+Keywords: Gluten-free Pan de Muerto recipe, traditional gluten-free bread recipe, gluten-free Mexican bread recipe

 Rate this recipe

 Your email address will not be published.
-Required fields are indicated with *
+Required fields are marked with *

 Add a question

 Your email address will not be published.
-Required fields are indicated with *
+Required fields are marked with *

 Share it on your social network